OMR-Research/Smashcima/docs/scene-objects.md

 ### Memory leaks

 Because scene objects track these back-references, it's very easy to leak memory, since objects are being referenced even when they would not be in plain python code.
-For example, creating the `NoteColor` instance in this way makes it attached to the `Note` instance and it will never garbage collected, unless the `my_note` instance can also be garbage collected at the same time:
+For example, creating the `NoteColor` instance in this way makes it attached to the `Note` instance and it will never be garbage collected, unless the `my_note` instance can also be garbage collected at the same time:

 ```py
 my_note_color = NoteColor(